CRodillas/Exploratory-Data-Analysis-Using-R/DSC1105_FA6_Rodillas.md

-Even though interaction features was incorporated, the model only achieved a subpar 32.59% accuracy on the test data, which falls just below the No Information Rate (33.54%) and within the 95% confidence interval of random chance.After looking at the confusion matrix, it was revealed that there is a high level of misclassification among the segments, and the model struggled to distinguish between the three groups.
+Even though interaction features was incorporated, the model only achieved a subpar 32.59% accuracy on the test data, which falls just below the **No Information Rate (33.54%)** and within the 95% confidence interval of random chance.
+After looking at the confusion matrix, it was revealed that there is a high level of misclassification among the segments, and the model struggled to distinguish between the three groups.